carlosolarte/java-dist/docs/01-intro/content.md

 // Lazy: nothing is done at this point

-// toArray materializes the stream!
+// toArray materializes the stream System.out.println(Arrays.toString(S.toArray()));
-System.out.println(Arrays.toString(S.toArray()));
 ```
 These are the signatures for _Filter_ and _Predicate_: